daormar/thot/README.md

 - Phrase model training is based on HMM-based word alignment models estimated by means of incremental EM.
-The current implementation is slow and currently constitutes a bottleneck.
+The current implementation is slow and currently constitutes a bottleneck when training phrase models from large corpora.
 One already implemented solution is to carry out the estimation in multiple processors.
-Additionally, we are also investigating to improve the efficiency of the estimation algorithm.
+However we are also investigating alternative optimization techniques than can be efficiently executed in a single processor.

 - Log-linear model weight adjustment is carried out by means of the downhill simplex algorithm, which is very slow.
 Downhill simplex will